m4r35n357/ODE-Playground/README.md

 ## NEWS: Symplectic integrators using dual numbers for automatic differentiation

 Two examples; Newton orbits and Kerr (black hole) orbits.
-See c files for example usage.
-They can also be piped to ./plot3d.py
+No formal documentation yet, see the c files for example usage.
+They can also be piped to ./plot3d.py if you have set up your virtual environment correctly as below.

 ## Quick Start